 Part 3: Dealing with Undocumented Workers in the future (work visas)

-In addition to E-Verify, we need a system to accommodate the need in this country for legal seasonal workers while at the same time treating those seasonal workers fairly and humanely.
+In addition to a mandatory E-Verify, we need a system to accommodate the need for legal seasonal workers while at the same time treating those seasonal workers fairly and humanely.
 The answer is to fix the current H-2A program which allows agricultural employers to hire foreign guest workers on temporary work visas to fill seasonal jobs.
 While the H-2A program is a step in the right direction it has some fundamental flaws that need to be fixed.

 - Being expanded to cover other non-agricultural jobs where there are not enough U.S. workers to meet the needs;